qutip/qutip/doc/introduction.rst

 - Solvers now return Odedata objects containing all simulation results and parameters, simplifying the saving of simulation results.

+.. important:: This breaks compatibility with QuTiP version 1.x.
+See :ref:`odedata` for further details.

 - mesolve and mcsolve can reuse Hamiltonian data when only the initial state, or time-dependent arguments, need to be changed.

 - QuTiP includes functions for creating random quantum states and operators.